Design of Antiferromagnetic Second-order Band Topology with Rotation Topological Invariants in Two Dimensions

 where $1w$ represents the WP occupied by the center of the triangular nano-disk, $M$ and $N$ respectively denote the number of 2 MnBi$_2$Te$_4$ SLs and Bi$_2$Te$_3$ QLs involved in the AFM films.
 We also list the calculated corner charges in TABLE \ref{Tab.
 2}.
-It is found that there are always localized corner states with fractionally quantized corner charge, except for the AFM SL/QL/SL (i.e., MnBi$_4$Te$_7$+MnBi$_2$Te$_4$) configuration.
+It is found that there are always localized corner states with fractionally quantized corner charge, except for the AFM SL/QL/SL (\textit{i.e.}, MnBi$_4$Te$_7$+MnBi$_2$Te$_4$) configuration.
 Interestingly, as shown in Figs.~\ref{FIG4}(b) and \ref{FIG4}(c), one can also clearly observe gapped edge states and localized in-gap corner states in the AFM MnBi$_4$Te$_7$+MnBi$_2$Te$_4$.
 To understand this, we need turn to its structure, which consists of two building blocks that coupled to each other through vdW interactions, \textit{i.e.}, $M=N=1$.
 Thus, the fractional corner charge in each building block is trivially summarized together, forming one integer corner charge $|e|$.
 Notably, although there are in-gap corner states, the absence of non-zero fractional corner charge indicates that filling anomaly in the AFM MnBi$_4$Te$_7$+MnBi$_2$Te$_4$ film is unobservable \cite{PhysRevB.103.205123}.

-\textit{Discussion and Summary. ---} Summarily, based on first-principles calculations and symmetry analysis, we first prove that $C_3$ symmetry in the AFM MnBi$_2$Te$_4$ bilayer protect the second-order band topology.
-We elucidate that higher-order topological feature originates from the interplay between intrinsic SOC and interlayer AFM exchange interactions.
-For a $C_3$ symmetry surviving nano-disks that is centered on $1w$ ($w=a,b,c$) WP, one can get fractionally quantized corner charge $\frac{2}{3}\lvert e \rvert$.
+\textit{Discussion and Summary. ---} Summarily, based on the effective lattice model and symmetry arguments, we first prove that the interplay between intrinsic SOC and interlayer AFM exchange interactions can lead to the second-order band topology with in-gap corner modes.
+We show by first-principles calculations that the emergence of 2D AFM SOTI phases can be realized in (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films with an even number of MnBi$_2$Te$_4$ SLs.
+In the prototypical AFM MnBi$_2$Te$_4$ bilayer, one can get fractionally quantized corner charge $\frac{2}{3}\lvert e \rvert$ for a $C_3$ symmetry surviving nano-disks that is centered on $1w$ ($w=a,b,c$) WP.
 Further, we demonstrate the same physics can be generalized to all Mn-Bi-Te superlatticelike films which is in AFM order.
 And, the fractionally quantized corner charge of AFM (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films is proved to be closely related to that of the building blocks.